tsgates/arch-wiki-markdown/wiki/Xrdp.md

 blue instead of black) and Xterm is broken.

 > Autoboot at Startup

-When you installed xrdp-git you can just add rdpd to the DAEMONS section of /etc/rc.conf file.

-Otherwise you have to copy /etc/xrdp/xrdp.sh to /etc/rc.d and use that.

-> Autoboot at Startup with Systemd

 The aur xrdp package contains service files for systemd.
 Enable xrdp.service :